 Any of these could render our bitcoin mining operations and/or power generation inoperable, temporarily or permanently, and the potential impact on our business is currently magnified because we currently operate from a single location.
 The security and other measures we take to protect against these risks may be insufficient or unavailable.
-Our property insurance covers approximately \$197 million per occurrence on plant, including business interruption, and \$50 million for bitcoin mining equipment in all cases, subject to certain deductibles.
+Our property insurance covers \$200 million per occurrence on both plant and bitcoin mining equipment and includes business interruption for both power plant and bitcoin mining operations, subject to certain deductibles.
 Our insurance may not be adequate to cover the losses we suffer as a result of these risks.